-Introvert or extrovert, no personality is exempt from feeling a smidgen of social overwhelm around the holidays.
-Between family gatherings, office parties and a few too many of those “just gonna make an appearance” nights, even the most social butterflies among us can fumble the customary chit-chat of holiday festivities.
+Introvert or extrovert, no personality is exempt from feeling a smidgen of social overwhelm around big holidays and gatherings.
+Between family gatherings, office parties and a few too many of those “just gonna make an appearance” nights, even the most social butterflies among us can fumble the customary chit-chat of festivities.

 This piece from Darling Magazine’s Arianna Schioldager is the ultimate guide to not only surviving small talk, but actually making it meaningful.
 Study up before you have to see your socially awkward cousins or attend that cocktail party stag…

 With most things in life you have to start small.
 Like small talk.
 It is the daily seed we plant that has the potential to bloom.
 But no seed becomes a flower overnight.